FredMunene/octant-mini/README.md

 ## Next Steps

-1. Complete Milestone 1 by adding the remaining scaffolding (vault/strategy/router contracts).
+1. Complete Milestone 1 by adding the remaining scaffolding (`smart_contracts/src`, Foundry config).
-2. Flesh out Milestone 2 contract skeletons and wire Foundry tests.
+2. Flesh out Milestone 2 contract skeletons and wire Forge tests under `smart_contracts/test`.
 3. Stub the frontend MVP flows for deposits, routing, and reporting.

 Everything else in this repo (tests, deployment scripts, and dashboards) should build on this deterministic foundation.